 Colette brings a wealth of knowledge, skills and experience in community development and regeneration, nationally and Internationally, to CDAS and has worked for the past 20 years on community development policy and practice in Dumfries and Galloway, Africa, North America and Ayrshire.
 For the past six years, she has been a Board member and Regional Director for Europe for the International Association for Community Development and the Chair of the Membership, Communications and Marketing Committee for IACD.
-As the chair of the World Community Development Conference Advisory Group 2019, she has co-ordinated our national partners in preparation for this years’ IACD conference.
+As the chair of the World Community Development Conference Advisory Group 2019, she co-ordinated our national partners in preparation for this years’ IACD conference.

 David Allan - Chair